-As a result of that shortage of land, its largest cities ring the coastline.
+As a result of the shortage of land, its largest cities ring the coastline.
 The mammoth metropolis of Tokyo, and the other major cities along the Pacific Ocean

 are home to most of its people.

-The first ever recorded mention of Japan was made in the first century AD, and by 710 AD its first permanent capital was founded.
+The first ever recorded mention of Japan was made in the first century AD.
+By 710 AD its first permanent capital was founded.

 From the Heian era a distinctly indigenous Japanese culture was produced, one that was known for its art, poetry and prose; including the national anthem of Japan.

-As the Heian period came to an end in the mid-1100's, various military clans rose to power, and the feudal (Kamakura
+As the Heian period came to an end in the mid-1100s, various military clans rose to power, and the feudal Kamakura period was born.

 The Kamakuras found themselves fighting off repeated invasions by the Mongols, whose naval technology and weaponry were far superior.
 Their lucky break came in the form of a typhoon that completely ravaged the invading Mongol forces, and ultimately saved Japan from being seized.